 With over 500 kilometres of mixed-use trails, Mavrovo National Park is a peaceful wilderness with panoramic views known for its extensive beech forests, alpine meadows and pristine rivers.
 It's home to the critically endangered Balkan Lynx.
-Latest reports say up to 45 of Lynx wander between Macedonia and Albania.
+Latest reports say up to 45 Lynx wander between Macedonia and Albania.
 You'll be very lucky to see one.

-For Mavrovo trekking and horseriding contact info@macedoniaexperience.com www.macedoniaexperience.com www.travelplaylive.com.au
+For Mavrovo trekking and horse-riding contact info@macedoniaexperience.com and see www.macedonia experience.com

-For Mayrovo Mountain Biking contact Marko Bekric Galichnik Mountain Bike Adventures galicnik@outlook.com
+For Mavrovo Mountain Biking contact Marko Bekric - Galichnik Mountain Bike Adventures galicnik@outlook.com